Team1559/Preseason-Training-2021/README.md

 # Preseason-training-2021

-a Sandbox repository for the 2021 season
+A sandbox repository for the 2021 season
-* remember to make a brach before starting to write code as you cannot push to the master branch
+* Remember to make a brach before starting to write code as you cannot push to the master branch
-* IF you need help on something contact @Rylan or @Eric Marchetti on slack
+* If you need help on something contact @Rylan or @Eric Marchetti on slack